20 Useful Tips for Tent Camping in the Rain

 7. Open the ventilation flaps

-Even when it rains, open the ventilation flaps on your tent every now and then so that warm, moist air can flow outside properly.
-This is especially important after sunset time when it is colder and wild outside.
+Even when it rains, open the ventilation flaps on your tent so that warm or moist air won’t flow outside properly.
+This is especially crucial after sunset time when it is colder and wild outside.
 This will also reduce condensation in the tent at night.

-The right camping rainwear will help you stay dry when you go out and keep your body heat when you relax.
+The right camping rainwear will help you stay dry when you go out and keep your body warm when relaxing.
 For us, these rain jackets have proven to be ideal:

-1. Long raincoat: An extra-long raincoat is easy to throw on if you walk outside the door.
+• Long raincoat: An extra-long raincoat is easy to throw on if you walk outside the door.
 The coat is also much longer than a rain jacket.
 That’s why your pants stay dry too.
-However, if you want to transport a backpack or other large dry items, you can use a wide rain poncho instead.
+However, if you want to transport a backpack or large dry items, use a wide rain poncho instead.

-2. Breathable all-weather jacket.
-On longer tours in the rain, we prefer to wear a breathable, waterproof and weatherproof jacket.
-These jackets are really comfortable because they have a breathable membrane and they transport sweat outside the tent during physical exertion.
+• Breathable all-weather jacket.
+On longer tours in the rain, we prefer to wear breathable, waterproof, and weatherproof jackets.
+These jackets are comfortable because they have a breathable membrane and transport sweat outside the tent during physical exertion.
 If possible, choose a model with ventilation openings under the arms so that you can regulate the temperature.
-It is also very important that the zippers are waterproof.
+It is also important that the zippers are waterproof.

 9. Wet clothes should hang up & hang out

-10. Choose right sleeping bag that dries quickly
+10. Choose the right sleeping bag that dries quickly

 A down sleeping bag is light and wonderfully warm – until it gets damp.
 Then the down clumps and loses its insulating effect.
-You can buy a good quality sleeping bag under $100, but make sure it is efficient enough in uncertain weather.
+You can buy a good quality sleeping bag for less than $100, but make sure it is efficient enough in uncertain weather.
 Synthetic sleeping bags are ideal when the humidity is high.
-Synthetic fibers do not clump and keep their insulating effect when they get wet.
+They won’t clump and keep their insulating effect when get wet.
 Another advantage is they dry quickly.

 11. Choose water-repellent and waterproof pants